HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Method

-In the first step, we start from $e_{S}$ and compute the optimized text embedding $e_{opt}$ to reconstruct $I_{S}$ using a frozen diffusion model UNet using the denoising diffusion loss function $L$~\cite{ho2020denoising}.
+In the first step, we start from $e_{S}$ and compute the optimized CLIP text-image embedding $e_{opt}$ to reconstruct $I_{S}$ using a frozen diffusion model UNet using the denoising diffusion loss function $L$~\cite{ho2020denoising}.

 where $t$ is the diffusion timestep and $x_{t}$ is the latents at time $t$.
 This formulation allows us to find the text embedding that characterizes $I_{S}$ better than the generic text embedding $e_{S}$.

 Next, to enable $e_{opt}$ accurately reconstruct $I_{S}$, we optimize the diffusion UNet using the denoising diffusion objective function.
 Note that we insert LoRA layers within the attention modules in the diffusion UNet and finetune only the LoRA layers with parameters $\theta_{LoRA}$, the rest of the UNet parameters are frozen,

 While optimizing $e_{opt}$ instead of $e_{S}$ to reconstruct $I_{S}$ ensures lesser bias (or more variance), the embedding space is still not sufficiently conditioned to generate an aerial view of the image.